 The Deployment and Impact of Support Staff (DISS) Project

 Named by the British Educational Research Association as one of 40 landmark studies to have had a significant impact on education in last 40 years, the DISS project is the largest study of teaching assistants and other school support staff carried out in the world.
 Results found that the more support pupils received, from TAs, the less progress they made - but TAs are not blame.

 The Effective Deployment of TAs (EDTA) Project

 The findings from the DISS project made it clear that schools needed to fundamentally rethink the way they used TAs if they are to get better value from them - and help pupils.
 To address the practical issues raised by the DISS project, we worked in collaboration with teachers and TAs from ten schools to develop and evaluate alternate models of TA use.
 The results were published in 2012.

 The Making a Statement (MAST) Study

-Our MAST study investigated the day-to-day experiences of teaching and support for pupils with a Statement of SEN. The findings raise important points for school leaders, SENCos, teachers, educational psychologists and parents to consider in light of the new reforms to SEN in England.
+Our MAST study investigated the day-to-day experiences of teaching and support for pupils with a Statement of SEN in primary schools.
+The findings raise important points for school leaders, SENCos, teachers, educational psychologists and parents to consider in light of the new reforms to SEN in England.

 The SEN in Secondary Education (SENSE) Study

 The Teaching Assistants' Talk Studies

 We have produced a number of papers on the interactions between TAs and pupils.
 Insights from our research into TAs' talk to pupils have prompted a rethink on how those with pedagogical roles can add significant value to classroom interactions.
 We set forward a robust scaffolding role for TAs, which embeds skills for greater pupil independence and risk-taking with learning.